 The object is removed.
 However, the representation is still retained in the D4 RTLS.

-- 3. To delete the representation:

-- a.
-On the Import representations tab, locate and select the image that you want to delete.

-- b.
-Press the Delete key.
+- 3. To delete the representation: - a.
+On the Import representations tab, locate and select the image that you want to delete. - b.
+Press the Delete key and click Delete to confirm.

 The representation is removed from your D4 RTLS.